Court agrees to block collection of Trump's massive civil fraud judgment if he puts up $175M

 NEW YORK (AP) — A New York appeals court on Monday agreed to hold off collection of former President Donald Trump's more than $454 million civil fraud judgment — if he puts up $175 million within 10 days.

 If he does, it will stop the clock on collection and prevent the state from seizing the presumptive Republican presidential nominee's assets while he appeals.
-The appeals court also reversed other aspects of a trial judge's ruling that had barred Trump and sons Eric Trump and Donald Trump Jr. from serving in corporate leadership for several years.
+The appeals court also reversed other aspects of a trial judge's ruling that had barred Trump and sons Eric Trump and Donald Trump Jr., the family company's executive vice presidents, from serving in corporate leadership for several years.

-The development came just before New York Attorney General Letitia James, a Democrat, was expected to initiate efforts to collect the judgment.

-Trump, who was attending a separate hearing in his criminal hush money case in New York, posted on his Truth Social platform that he would post a bond, securities or cash to cover the $175 million sum.
+Trump, who was attending a separate hearing in his criminal hush money case in New York, hailed the ruling and said he would post a bond, securities or cash to cover the $175 million sum in the civil case.
+Speaking in a courthouse hallway, Trump revisited his oft-stated complaints about civil trial Judge Arthur Engoron and the penalty he imposed.

-“This also shows how ridiculous and outrageous” trial Judge Arthur Engoron’s judgment was, Trump wrote.
+“What he’s done is such a disservice and should never be allowed to happen again,” said Trump, who argues that the fraud case is discouraging business in New York.

 James' office, meanwhile, noted that the judgment still stands, while collection is paused.

-“Donald Trump is still facing accountability for his staggering fraud.
-The court has already found that he engaged in years of fraud to falsely inflate his net worth and unjustly enrich himself, his family, and his organization,” the office said in a statement.
+“Donald Trump is still facing accountability for his staggering fraud," the office said in a statement.

-Trump's lawyers had pleaded for a state appeals court to halt collection, claiming it was "a practical impossibility" to get an underwriter to sign off on a bond for such a large sum, which grows by the day because of interest.
+Trump's lawyers had pleaded for a state appeals court to halt collection, claiming it was "a practical impossibility" to get an underwriter to sign off on a bond for such a large sum, which grows daily because of interest.
 The Trump attorneys had earlier proposed a $100 million bond, but an appellate judge had said no late last month.

-The ruling was issued by the state's intermediate appeals court, the Appellate Division of the state's trial court, where Trump is fighting to overturn a judge's Feb.
-16 finding that he lied about his wealth as he built the real estate empire that launched him to stardom and the presidency.
+Monday's ruling came from a five-judge panel in the state's intermediate appeals court, called the Appellate Division, where Trump is fighting to overturn Engoron's Feb.
+16 decision.

+Siding with the attorney general after a monthslong civil trial, Engoron found that Trump, his company and top executives lied about his wealth on financial statements, conning bankers and insurers who did business with him.
+The statements valued Trump's penthouse for years as though it were nearly three times its actual size, for example.

+Engoron ordered Trump to pay $355 million, plus interest.
+Some co-defendants, including Donald Trump Jr. and Eric Trump, were ordered to pay far smaller amounts.
+Monday’s ruling also puts those on hold if the $175 million bond is posted.

 After James won the judgment, she didn't seek to enforce it during a legal time-out for Trump to ask the appeals court for a reprieve from paying up.